-Use: Beyond use during digital or in-person orientations, the video can serve as a resource on university web pages explaining student speech rights.
+Use: Beyond use during digital or in-person orientations, the video can serve as a resource on university web pages explaining student speech rights and free speech defense strategies.

 - Complete video adaptation for online teaching (length, 6:28)